jerome3o/jerome3o.github.io/projects/_posts/2022-02-18-clay_printer.md

   - I Believe this was the best option, with other settings forcing the seam to be hidden

 {% include image-gallery.html folder="/projects/assets/clay/z_seam" %}

+### Collapsing

+With structurally unstable designs, we had a lot of them topple over just after finishing printing, we learnt that leaving it to dry for a while in the printer was good for bigger works, despite slowing down production significantly.

+{% include image-gallery.html folder="/projects/assets/clay/collapse" %}

 ### Over-extrusion